Music in the sights of industrial groups

 Another example is the Lagardère group and its artist production strategy, in the same way that the firm began managing the careers of top athletes.
 This concentration on a single business niche generates expectations of economies of scale on a much greater scale than in the previous case.
 For example, duplicating an event enables a number of costs to be pooled: graphic design, serial artistic fees, continuity of technical equipment, communication, etc.

 The third form of concentration is vertical, involving the absorption of customers or suppliers.
-This brings us closer to " 360 degrees ", more or less completely, by capitalizing on the interdependencies that exist between the initial risks (in the development of an artist, the creation of a label, a cultural venue, etc.) and the benefits derived from all possible exploitations of an artist or a work.
+This brings us closer to " 360 degrees ", more or less completely, by capitalizing on the interdependencies that exist between the initial risks (in the development of an artist, the creation of a label, a cultural venue, etc.) and the profits derived from all possible exploitations of an artist or a work.
 Examples include Fimalac, Vivendi and Live Nation.
 We might also mention Sony, on the equipment and record side, whose investment in artist production is of course linked to the collapse in profitability of recorded music and the shift in profit sources towards entertainment.

 Author provided